ironage/maui-gui/qt-src/installer/README.txt

 **Place/update all files in maui-gui\qt-src\installer\packages\MAUI\data
 **Increment version number in packages/config

+** If the dependencies change or Qt is upgraded, gather shared library dependencies:
+"D:\Qt\5.12.5\msvc2017_64\bin\windeployqt.exe" --qmldir ../qt-src/ ../build-maui-gui-Desktop_Qt_5_12_5_MSVC2017_64bit-Release/release/maui-gui.exe -core -qml -quick -multimedia -network
+The version of openssl that needs to be deployed has to match the one used by Qt.Find out with this: qDebug() << "requires ssl: " << QSslSocket::supportsSsl() << QSslSocket::sslLibraryBuildVersionNumber() << QSslSocket::sslLibraryVersionString();
+currently is: requires ssl:  true 269488175 "OpenSSL 1.1.1c  28 May 2019"

 **Generate the online repository: cd maui-gui/qt-src/installer repogen.exe -p packages maui-gui-repo